-The council must support you until you’re 21.
-There’ll be a meeting to help you work out what you’re going to do when you leave care.
+Your local council must provide you with support until you’re 25.
+When you leave care there’ll be a meeting to help you work out what you’re going to do next.

 What the council must do to help you

-The council must give you a personal adviser who stays in touch with you once you’ve left care.
-The council also has to make sure you’ve got somewhere to live and enough money.
+- give you a personal adviser who stays in touch with you once you’ve left care

 If you’re leaving care you’ll have a ‘statutory review meeting’ to discuss your future, including what support you’ll need.